libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **What is Aetherius?**
 Aetherius is an Ai LLM Retrieval Framework focused on bringing realistic long-term memory and thought formation to a customizable chatbot/companion.
-My goal is to create a locally ran Ai Assistant that you actually have control over and own.
-One that cannot be changed or limited by an external force without concent.
+My goal is to create a locally run Ai Assistant that you actually have control over and own.
+One that cannot be changed or limited by an external force without consent.
 Aetherius aims to provide a modular, personalized AI assistant using Retrieval Augmented Generation and Tools.
 If all goes as planned, Aetherius will support integration with other open-source projects.

 In January 2023, I had my inaugural experience with ChatGPT 3.5 and LLMs in general.
 Since that moment, I've been deeply obsessed with AI, dedicating countless hours each day to studying it and to hands-on experimentation.
 The Aetherius AI Assistant is the culmination of that research.